yssource/crp/src/title-page.md

 If you answer the quizzes at the end of each chapter, we will save your responses anonymously for research purposes.

+## Acknowledgements

+This work was supported by the DARPA under Agreement No. HR00112420354.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not reflect the views of our funders.